mne-tools/mne-cpp/doc/gh-pages/pages/development/brainflow.md

 * Make sure that you have brainflow git submodule by typing

-    $ git submodule init
-    $ git submodule update

-* Build it as a regular Cmake project but for MSVC you need to ensure that you use exactly the same Cmake Generator as for MNE-CPP, also you need to specify MSVC_RUNTIME dynamic(default is static).
-And specify -DCMAKE_INSTALL_PREFIX=..\installed

-To ensure that submodule is downloaded you may need to run:
 ```
 git clone --recursive https://github.com/mne-tools/mne-cpp
 # if you cloned the repo without recursive flag you will need to run
 git submodule update --init
 ```

+* Build it as a regular Cmake project but for MSVC you need to ensure that you use exactly the same Cmake Generator as for MNE-CPP, also you need to specify MSVC_RUNTIME dynamic(default is static).
+And specify -DCMAKE_INSTALL_PREFIX=..\installed

 Example of compilation:
 ```
 cd applications\mne_scan\plugins\brainflowboard\brainflow\